Partial Split Resistor:

 As you see, if you put a 500K resistor in Parallel with a 500K pot, the Bridge Pickup will “see” a 250K pot.
 This is great for your Telecaster as it you’ll have a great sounding Neck Humbucker and a perfect-sounding Bridge Single Coil.

 The above formula works perfectly when you’re on your Neck pickup and Bridge Pickup only.
 However, when you get in the Middle Position, you’re adding yet another resistor.
 Your Neck Pickup (500K) Your Bridge Pickup (500K) and the Parallel Resistor (~470K).
 When you combine your neck and bridge using this resistor trick, the middle position will see a 163K pot, making it darker than usual.

 In our last example, you can use a resistor to change your pot value.
 This is handy when you only have a 500K pot on hand, but you need a 250K pot.
 If you have a ~500K Resistor, you can make this happen!
 See below for a diagram on how to wire this up:

 In the above image, you have a 470K resistor in Parallel with your Volume Pot.
 The pot value’s resistance is 500K, and your Resistor is 470K – with a combined resistance of 242K.
 Pretty neat!
 You can use this trick to take a bit of high-end off of your pots as well.
 Let’s say you have a 500K pot, and your pickups are just a little too bright on them: you can add a 1Meg resistor like the image above, and you’ve turned your 500K pot into a 333K pot.
 This will tame some of the highs.

-Thanks for reading.
+Thank you for reading.
 There are lots of great articles out there to learn how resistors work, and what they are used for.
-There are a multitude of ways to add a resistor to your guitar’s kit.
+There is a multitude of ways to add a resistor to your guitar’s kit.
 How do you do it?